-Consisted with the research objectives and research questions, the researcher considered Equity bank as a commercial bank.
-Across section design was used in the case study to select respondent from whom primary data was collected through questionnaires, interviews and secondary data sources (Equity Bank loan portfolio report) as research instrument was used to collect data of the study.
+Consisted with the research objectives and research questions, the researcher considers stanbic bank as a commercial bank.
+A case study research design will be used in the study to select respondents from whom primary data will be collected through questionnaires, interviews and secondary data sources (stanbic Bank loan portfolio report) as research instrument will be used to collect data of the study.